Is the sanctity of life of the preborn child a civil rights issue?

 Modernity has failed because the vast majority of people in the world have rejected it.
 We are seeing a Revival of tradition, family, religion and deep culture throughout the world.
 Modernity is dead and a renewed world of traditional civilizations is arising.

 So we need to recognize that any political system based on modernism will always be dead on arrival.
-It will promise freedom through some enclosed system that concentrates on statism, race, class or individual rights to replace the freedom only found in obeying God’s law.
+It will promise freedom through some closed system that concentrates on statism, race, class or individual rights to replace the freedom only found in obeying God’s law.
+Any modernist political system will run its course fairly quickly and end in oppression and mass graves.

 Neo-conservatism is defined either as liberalism that has become slightly more conservative or as conservatism that has acquiesced to the liberalism of past decades.
 The problem is that the neo-conservatives don’t have an alternative except for a “liberalism light.”
 The more traditional conservatives are good at describing the problem, but they have absolutely no solution except for more of the same modernist theory that led us into our moral free fall in the first place.

-Modernism began in the 1800s as an attack on God, religion and tradition.
+Modernism began in the 1800s as an attack on God, family, religion and tradition.
 Ultimately, it turned out to be an attack on the human being itself.
 And that is the crux of the issue.
-If you choose to remain human, then you must choose to recognize Personhood.
-That is, we are all made in the image of God and that life is sacred not because our government tells us it is, but because God made life.
+If you choose to remain a human being, then you must choose to recognize Personhood.
+That is, we are all made in the image of God.
+Life is sacred not because our government decides it is, but because God made life.
 Every ancient tradition celebrated that truth whether it was Christian, monotheistic or pagan.
 That is why all major religions of the world are almost identical in morality in the way they view abortion, sexual ethics, marriage and the family.
+However, religions that deny the true God eventually fall into the trap described by the Apostle Paul in Romans of worshiping the “creature more than the Creator” (Romans 1:25).
+Paul goes on to say that there is a point of no return of sorts in which God begins to give creature worshipers over to their own “vile affections” (Romans 1:26).
+After that we begin to see the cheapening of human life that separates pagans from Christ worshipers.
 Ultimately, the light of Christianity will win out over lesser theistic worldviews.
-Christianity made huge strides in the 20th century in But in the meantime modernism put up a good fight to extinguish all religion.
+Christianity made huge strides in the 20th century in all major spheres of the world.
+In the meantime, modernism put up a good fight to extinguish all religion in the West.

-But now all modernist political theories have failed, even though the modernist mindset is still entrenched in Western dogma, especially in the power bases of entertainment, news media, education and politics.
-It is precisely because liberals understand they are losing their political power base that they have now become so militant in imposing a cancel culture through limiting access to having a voice in the education, media and entertainment.
+In 2022, we have arrived at a time when all modernist political theories have failed, even though the mindset is still entrenched in Western dogma, especially in the power bases of entertainment, news media, education and politics.
+It is precisely because liberals understand they are losing their political power base that they have now become so militant in imposing a cancel culture and limiting access for traditionalist voices in the public square.

 In a nutshell, the key error of liberals and all modernists is that they understand civil government and social change as being imposed from the top-down.
 In fact, this is the only way they can enforce social change.
 Instead, the Bible teaches in law-based liberty and reformation from the bottom-up through redemption and regeneration over a long period of time in history.